rust-gamedev/rust-game-ports/README.md

 - not have any unsafe code (it's not necessary for games)
 - not use any highly unidiomatic Rust (e.g. globals)
 - use symlinks for the resource directories, if they're shared with the source project
-- add the source code, if not present already
+- add the source project code, if not present already

 ### High level guidelines

 High level guidelines are under discussion.
-Generally speaking, ports should be performed idiomatically (with particular regard to the game library used), since ports are meant to be examples for Rust game development.
+Generally speaking, ports should be performed according to the intended design of the game library used, since ports are meant to be examples for Rust game development.
 You'll be famous! 😎😂

 ## Screenshots